-New Jersey hospital saves with trigeneration
+New Jersey hospital reduces energy costs by 35% with trigeneration

 One of the largest healthcare systems in New Jersey was facing financial challenges due to uncertainty around the Affordable Care Act and Medicare payments averaging 10% less than cost of care.
 A trigeneration system helped them reduce energy costs by 35% in order to increase revenues for patient care.